Possums, also known as opossums, are small animals found mainly in the eastern US states.

 - Bantam birds missing.

-- Eggs missing from nest or broken shells lying around the nest box.
+- Eggs missing from the nest or broken shells lying around the nest box.

 - Trash has been gone through, compost pile disturbed, birdfeeders emptied.